New World history is a rich field that is constantly being analyzed for new material. The complexity of these tales never fails to amaze me.

 Presently, the region is sparsely settled.
 It is also home to several indigenous groups as well as a few drug smugglers and cattle ranchers who have removed small parcels of the forest to create places for grazing.

 “It’s not what you find, it’s what you find out.”
 Christopher Begley

-The concept of an ancient outpost of pre-Columbian culture, called La Ciudad Blanca or the White City is nothing new to the residents of Honduras, for it has been part of the collective conscious of the Central American nation for many generations.
-La Ciudad Blanca is fundamental to the Pech people, an indigenous group that exists on the outskirts of the vast tract of tropical rain forest known as La Mosquitia.
+The concept of an ancient outpost of pre-Columbian culture, called La Ciudad Blanca or the White City is nothing new to the residents of Honduras, for it has been part of the collective consciousness of the Central American nation for many generations.
+La Ciudad Blanca is fundamental to the Pech people, an indigenous group that exists on the outskirts of the vast tract of tropical rainforest known as La Mosquitia.

-Honduras is an impoverished Central American nation, situated between Guatemala, El Salvador and Nicaraugra.
-The small nation should not be confused with British Honduras, which is today known as Belize and located just a short ways north of Honduras on the Caribbean Coast of Central America.
+Honduras is an impoverished Central American nation, situated between Guatemala, El Salvador, and Nicaragua.
+The small nation should not be confused with British Honduras, which is today known as Belize and is located just a short way north of Honduras on the Caribbean Coast of Central America.
 Unlike most Central American nations, Honduras only has a tiny outlet to the Pacific Ocean.